MinnPost/migrate-drupal-to-wordpress/results.md

 ## Number comparisons

 - Core content items :white_check_mark:
-    - Drupal (article, article_full, audio, video): 57455
+    - Drupal (article, article_full, audio, video, slideshow): 57868
-    - WordPress (post): 57455 (there was a one node difference until we added the video content type. unsure why but this isn't concerning at this time)
+    - WordPress (post; audio, video, and gallery are formats): 57868 (there was a one node difference until we added the video content type. unsure why but this isn't concerning at this time)
 - Pages :white_check_mark:
     - Drupal: 55
     - WordPress: 55